xiota/geany-preview/docs/CQA.md

 > How do I install the Preview plugin?

-The Preview plugin for Geany can be installed on Ubuntu 21.04 and 21.10 via PPA.
+The Preview plugin for Geany can be installed on Ubuntu from PPA.
+The files *may* work with other Debian-based distributions.
 ```
 sudo add-apt-repository ppa:xiota/geany-plugins
 sudo apt-get update
 sudo apt-get install geany-plugin-preview
 ```

 The plugin can then be enabled in the Plugin Manager (*Tools/Plugin Manager*).
-Since this plugin adds a pane to the sidebar, the sidebar must also be shown (*View/Show Sidebar*).
+Since this plugin uses the sidebar, the sidebar must also be shown (*View/Show Sidebar*).

 > How do I build from source?

 Those interested may try [Building on Linux](Building_on_Linux.md).
 Unfortunately, this plugin does not currently work on Windows because WebKit2GTK is not available.
-I also do not have a Mac to test.
+Also, the plugin has not been tested on Mac.

 ## Problems